Payment for order flow—What you need to know

 How much are you paying to trade?
 It may be more than you think.
 Even if your brokerage platform doesn’t charge you commissions, there are still expenses associated with trading.
 One of those expenses is payment for order flow—and it may be affecting your bottom line.

 When you enter a trade, your broker passes the order to one of many market makers for execution.
 The market makers compete for this order flow because they can earn a profit through the spread between the securities bid and offer price.
 PFOF is the compensation a broker receives from a market maker in return for directing orders to a particular destination for execution.
 Essentially the market maker is sharing a portion of the profits they earn from making a market with the broker who routes the order to them.
 This payment typically amounts to a fraction of a penny per share on equity securities.

 PFOF has been around for years, but the recent rise in low-fee trades and digital trading platforms has made it a hot topic in the media and with regulators and policymakers.

 What’s Vanguard’s PFOF philosophy?

-In short, we don’t pay for order flow.
+In short, we don't receive (or take) any form of payment for order flow.